 Payment of Fees

-Tuition, Discovery Center, Resource Room, and transportation fees may be paid in one of the following three methods:
+Tuition, Student Services Center, Resource Room, and transportation fees may be paid in one of the following three methods:

 1. Annually by July 1 (or within 5 days of receipt of acceptance letter) with a 1.5% discount;